Medicare, Medicare Supplement, and Medicare Advantage

 This section is dedicated to products that are generally considered to be "senior" insurance products.
-The information in this section includes Medicare, Medicare Supplement, Medicare Advantage and Long-term Care Insurance.
+The information in this section includes Medicare, Medicare Supplement, and Medicare Advantage.
 Individuals that have reached the age of 65 usually purchase coverage related to Medicare.
 However, the information is relevant to persons that are under the age of 65 and are on Medicare.
-Long-term Care Insurance is usually purchased by persons between the ages of 40 and 70.
-The individual pays the premiums to the insurance company for the coverage.
-The benefits are typically paid when the insured is elderly or disabled.

 MEDICARE and MEDICARE SUPPLEMENT INSURANCE

 Medicare is a federal government plan that provides health coverage to persons age 65 or over, those that are disabled that have been receiving Social Security benefits for 24 months, and those persons who are receiving kidney dialysis treatments are eligible for Part B of Medicare.
 The program was established in July 1966.
 Medicare is divided into two parts: PART A hospital coverage and PART B medical coverage.

 - Part A is hospital coverage for which most citizens are automatically eligible upon turning 65.
 It is financed by taxes on employers and employees.

 - Part B is doctor and out patient coverage which is optional to purchase.
 It is financed by individual monthly premiums, usually deducted from a person's social security check.